-- A loss of 10 marks per day (sliding scale) for up to 5 days after which a mark of zero will be awarded: - A 'day' is 24 hours, i.e. the clock starts ticking as soon as the submission deadline has passed;

-- The use of online submission via Turnitin allows us to see when a submission is made after the deadline: - Where paper copies of assessment work are submitted, students will receive a receipt which indicates the date and time of submission;
+- A loss of 10 marks per day (sliding scale) for up to 5 days after which a mark of zero will be awarded; - A 'day' is 24 hours, i.e. the clock starts ticking as soon as the submission deadline has passed; (Note that a penalty of 10 marks would apply, regardless of whether a piece of work is 1 minute or 23 hours late). - The use of online submission via Turnitin allows us to see when a submission is made after the deadline: - Where paper copies of assessment work are submitted, students will receive a receipt which indicates the date and time of submission;